izmaxxsun/capstone/README.md

 This is currently running on AWS EC2 instance because I had trouble installing data science packages on Apple M1.

 ## Basic Pay
+Not entirely related to the VA but this is an important part of understanding future prospects.
 This information was parsed from PDF files provided on the [DOD Military Compensation site](https://militarypay.defense.gov/Pay/Basic-Pay/Active-Duty-Pay/).

 Visualizations:
 - Dashboard shows line graph of pay rate against years of experience for each pay grade